 The routine in vitro bioassay program was established in August 1958 (Kellehar, 1966).
 The practice at SSFL was to collect urine samples based on job assignments that required exposure to radioactive materials.
-Prior to August 1958, NIOSH has found only limited personnel bioassay data or associated internal monitoring-related information for the proposed worker class being evaluated in this report.
+Prior to August 1958, NIOSH has found only limited personnel bioassay data or associated internal monitoring-related information for the worker class being evaluated in this report.
 However, NIOSH does have access to original urinalysis results and other supporting program data for the period after the initiation of a bioassay program in August 1958.

 NIOSH reviewed the internal monitoring data analyses performed as part of a mortality study as well as a comprehensive dose reconstruction methodology study at Rocketdyne/Atomics International (Boice, 2006; Boice, May 2006).
 These documents and studies demonstrate the availability of the internal monitoring data collected over the operational period evaluated in this report and that the site collected and appropriately analyzed samples from individuals with the potential for internal radiological exposures.
-In addition, these documents include data for the highest exposed individuals for post-1958 periods, and the data are of sufficient quality and quantity to support radiological dose reconstruction and/or co-worker studies/analyses for the post-1958 period (Alexander, 1959; Boice, 2006; Garcia, July 1, 1963; Garcia, July 15, 1963; Boice, May 2006; Kellehar, 1966; Lang, 1960; Lee, 1963; O'Brien, 1959; Sheperd, 1959; Various Authors, 1960-1966).
+In addition, these documents include data for the highest exposed individuals for post-1958 periods, and the data are of sufficient quality and quantity to support radiological dose reconstruction and/or coworker studies/analyses for the post-1958 period (Alexander, 1959; Boice, 2006; Garcia, July 1, 1963; Garcia, July 15, 1963; Boice, May 2006; Kellehar, 1966; Lang, 1960; Lee, 1963; O'Brien, 1959; Sheperd, 1959; Various Authors, 1960-1966).

 Throughout the history of the site, bioassay samples were also analyzed by commercial laboratories.
-These commercial laboratories incorporated the same practices and procedures required by SSFL (Rocketdyne/Atomics International) bioassay programs and generally incorporated state-of-the-art equipment and analysis techniques, kept abreast of the latest AEC/DOE requirements and regulations, and incorporated the latest quality control and assurance methods (which would be expected as internal monitoring was their business and would support retaining additional AEC/DOE related business).
-During the large scale studies by Boice (2006, May 2006), 200,000 records in 14,189 worker folders were reviewed, and 2,232 workers were determined to have been internally monitored.
+These commercial laboratories incorporated the same practices and procedures required by SSFL (Rocketdyne/Atomics International) bioassay programs and generally incorporated state-of-the-art equipment and analysis techniques, kept abreast of the latest AEC/DOE requirements and regulations, and incorporated the latest quality control and assurance methods (which would be expected as internal monitoring was their business and would support retaining additional AEC/DOE-related business).
+During the large-scale studies by Boice (2006, May 2006), 200,000 records in 14,189 worker folders were reviewed, and 2,232 workers were determined to have been internally monitored.
 A total of 27,023 records of internal monitoring data were compiled (Boice, 2006; Boice, May 2006).

 Based on this information, NIOSH has concluded that SSFL policies for the collection and maintenance of employee monitoring data are sufficient for dose reconstruction in terms of the pedigree parameters described previously.
-As discussed with former and current employees from the site, and later confirmed during data captures (including the most recent data capture in December 2007), physical records are available in hard copy form and are stored on site in file cabinets.
-In addition, NIOSH has identified and collected program data and area monitoring data (air, radiation, and surface contamination) that support its ability to establish a bounding dose reconstruction methodology for Area IV of SSFL.
+As discussed with former and current employees from the site, and later confirmed during data captures (including the most recent data capture in December 2007), physical records are available in hardcopy form and are stored onsite in file cabinets.
 Upon request, the SSFL provides original hardcopy records for individual claimants; these records have been used by NIOSH and support NIOSH's ability to confirm data.
 The lack of available internal monitoring data for the pre-1959 period prevents the performance of an internal consistency and data pedigree check for the Area IV SSFL data for the period from 1955 through 1958.
 Having the original Area IV records of SSFL personnel and the associated radiological program information eliminates the need for a separate internal consistency check of the internal data for the period from 1959 through 1965.